Koromix/rygel/web/koffi.dev/types.md

 Koffi applies the following conversion rules when passing arrays to/from C:

 - **JS to C**: Koffi can take a normal Array (e.g. `[1, 2]`) or a TypedArray of the correct type (e.g. `Uint8Array` for an array of `uint8_t` numbers)
 - **C to JS** (return value, output parameters, callbacks): Koffi will use a TypedArray if possible.
-But you can change this behavior when you create the array type with the optional hint argument: `koffi.array('uint8_t', 64, 'array')`.
+But you can change this behavior when you create the array type with the optional hint argument: `koffi.array('uint8_t', 64, 'Array')`.
 For non-number types, such as arrays of strings or structs, Koffi creates normal arrays.

 See the example below: